 5. Can a fund appoint a receiver?

-Yes – a fund can appoint a receiver, most commonly in cases where the secured property is not a family home, where the borrower has defaulted on the loan, where enforcement is required and where the mortgage contract provides such powers.
+Yes – a fund can appoint a receiver.
+In most cases where the secured property is not a family home, where the borrower has defaulted on the loan, where enforcement is required and where the mortgage contract provides such powers.

 It is important to remember there are no guarantees.
-The earlier you engage with the process and the supports available, the better your chances of reaching a positive outcome.
+The earlier you engage with the process and the support available, the better your chances of reaching a positive outcome.

-Even in cases where a receiver has been appointed, MABS Advisers and PIPs have been able to stop the repossession and secure an arrangement in which the borrower retains possession of the property.
-The key piece of information to remember here is, it’s never too late.
+Even if a receiver has been appointed, MABS Advisers and PIPs have been able to stop the repossession and secure a positive arrangement for the borrower.
+The critical information to remember here is that it’s never too late.
 The earlier you engage, the earlier you can start working towards a positive outcome.

 Would you like to get started on your mortgage arrears resolution journey?
 Call the Helpline on 0818 07 2000 or find your local office to arrange an appointment.

 Disclaimer: Every effort has been made to ensure this information is current and correct.
 The details of each case can be unique.
 As a result, the outcome can be different to what has been described in this blog.

 Follow @AbhaileInfo & Abhaile Mortgage Arrears on Twitter and Facebook, and Instagram for further updates.